IuliiaKonovalova/e-commerce/FEATURES.md

 ![Orders Page](documentation/features/personnel/orders/orders_page.png)

 This page is accessible only to personnel.
-It has all orders data and a search-sort bar.
+It has all order data and a search-sort bar.

 1. Sort-search bar:

 ![Orders Page.Sort-search bar](documentation/features/personnel/orders/orders_bar.png)

-It allows to search orders by numbers, key and ID.
+It allows you to search orders by numbers, key, and ID.
 It also empowers personnel to sort orders according to their status.

-2. Order's cards.
+2. Order cards.

-They include short data on the order and their status.
-If the personnel member clicks on the order card, he/she will be redirected to order full  details page
+They include short data on the order and its status.
+If the personnel member clicks on the order card, they will be redirected to the order full details page.

 ### Order full detail Page:

 ![Order full detail Page](documentation/features/personnel/orders/order_full_detail_admin.png)

 This page is accessible only to personnel.
-It has all data on the order.
+It has all data on order.

 However, only the admin can see the rendering order buttons: